 Home Care Provider Pilots

-In order to qualify for the Home Care Provider Pilots, you’ll need a valid job offer from a Canadian employer.
-You’ll also need a one year post-secondary education credential.
+You’ll need a valid job offer from a Canadian employer to qualify for the Home Care Provider Pilots.
+You’ll also need a one-year post-secondary education credential.
 There are two types of home care provider pilots.

 Types of Home Care Provider Pilots